CanalAPI

 Quotas

-Set both to give yourself a chance to react before being cut off.
+Use both so you can react before being cut off.

 On this page